sage-ke/smart-water-system/README.md

 Kelvin Mwangi
 Bachelor of Science in Mathematics and Physics
-Meru university of science and technology
+Meru University of Science and Technology
 Kenya